 Remember to enjoy the views and the company, when they are good.
 If you get good enough at this, you will realise that this is one of the best end goals in and of itself.

 All my content is available for free.
-If you have found it useful, please consider donating the cost of a book through Paypal or becoming a Patron.
+If you have found it useful, please consider donating the cost of a book through Paypal (£10 – 20).
 I really appreciate your support.